Par Avion (Lost): Flashbacks

 The episode opens with a Claire Littleton flashback.
 Claire finds herself in a ruined car.
 She sees her mother, Carole Littleton, lying in the road, badly injured.
 At the hospital, Claire's Aunt Lindsey confronts Claire about her being cleaned up.
 A doctor tells Claire all her mother's medical expenses have been taken care of by an anonymous person.

 Later, Claire discovers her mother has a visitor, Dr. Christian Shephard (John Terry).
 She realizes he is the one paying the hospital bills, and asks who he is.
 Reluctantly, Christian admits that he is her father, meaning Jack and Claire are half-siblings.

 Later, Christian explains over coffee with Claire that he had a fling with her mother which resulted in Claire's birth.
 However, Claire's mother did not like that he had another family and told him to stay away.
 He reveals that the reason he wanted to talk with her is that he wants Claire to think about ending her mother's life.
 Claire gets angry, believing that Christian is there to "correct a mistake" he made by having Claire with her mother.
-She tells him paying the bill does not make him noble and leaves, after telling him she does not even know his name, and does not want to know it.
+Claire tells him paying the bill does not make him noble and leaves, after telling him she does not even know his name, and does not want to know it.

 Back in Sydney, Claire visits her mother, who is still in a persistent vegetative state.
 Although still in a coma, Claire reveals to her mother she is pregnant but giving away the baby.
 She tearfully apologizes for the accident and for all the terrible things she said to her in the car before it happened.